Fesaa/CubepanionAPI/docs/leaderboard.md

 Returns an array of `LeaderboardRow`s for the passed players, in a specific game.
 Not guaranteed to be ordered in any specific way

+### GET /players

+Returns an array of strings, containing all names of the players on the latest leaderboards

 ## Models

 ### LeaderboardRow